microsoft/vscode-docs/docs/java/java-testing.md

 ![Run from Codelens](images/java-testing/run_codelens.png)

-- The extension will generate `Run Test` and `Debug Test` shortcuts (also known as CodeLens) above the class and method definition.
-Simply click on them will start running or debugging the target test cases.
+- The extension will generate **Run Test** and **Debug Test** shortcuts (also known as CodeLens) above the class and method definition.
+Select them to start running or debugging the target test cases.

 > Note: If you cannot see the CodeLens in your editor, please refer to this [issue comment](https://github.com/Microsoft/vscode-java-test/issues/470#issuecomment-444681714) as a workaround.